 - The YETI Roadie is BYOB's new best friend with a capacity of up to 14 cans with recommended 2:1 ice-to-contents ratio

-- Will keep your ice... well ice thanks to up to 3 inches of PermaFrost Insulation and an extra thick FatWall design is certified Bear-Resistant
+- Ice stays ice thanks to up to 2 inches of PermaFrost Insulation and an extra thick FatWall design which is certified bear-resistant

 Pelican Products ProGear Elite Cooler